karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-rtl.md

 #### [Queries](https://testing-library.com/docs/dom-testing-library/api-queries)

-- getBy\*: queries return the first matching node for a query, and throw an error if no elements match or if more than one match is found (use getAllBy instead).
+- <code>getBy*</code>: queries return the first matching node for a query, and throw an error if no elements match or if more than one match is found (use <code>getAllBy*</code> instead).
-- queryBy\*: queries return the first matching node for a query, and return null if no elements match.
+- <code>queryBy*</code>: queries return the first matching node for a query, and return null if no elements match.
 This is useful for asserting an element that is not present.
-This throws if more than one match is found (use queryAllBy instead).
+This throws if more than one match is found (use <code>queryAllBy*</code> instead).

 ---//